pimcore/advanced-object-search/README.md

             logger_channel: 'pimcore.elasicsearch'

-# Define what client should be used by advanced object search
+# Define the client to be used by advanced object search
 advanced_object_search:
     es_client_name: default  # default is default value here, just need to be specified when other client should be used.
 ```